griverorz/westraining-R/advanced-R/README.md

 - R packaging and `devtools`
 - Documentation using `roxygen2`
+- Including C/C++ code
-- GitHub and Travis
+- Concurrent programming with `parallel` and `foreach`

+- Reproducibility
+- makefiles
 - Unit testing using `testhat`
 - Code coverage

-- Including C/C++ code
-- Concurrent programming with `parallel` and `foreach`
+- GitHub and Travis